DRAJ6/Airflow_Github/README.md

 Combining feature transformations using a column transformer.
 Splitting the data into training and testing sets.
 ### Model Building
 A logistic regression model is created and hyperparameter tuning is performed using grid search with cross-validation.
 Hyperparameters considered include penalty, C, class weight, and solver.
+The built model will stored locally in the model folder.

 ### Model Evaluation
 The trained logistic regression model is loaded, evaluated on the testing data, and the model's accuracy on the test set is printed.